Conjugacy theorems for loop reductive group schemes and Lie algebras: Preliminaries II: Reductive group schemes over a normal noetherian base

 \end{lemma}

 \begin{proof} Since $\XX$ is normal noetherian, $\HH$ is a locally isotrivial group scheme \cite[XXIV.4.1.6]{SGA3}.
-We can thus cover $\XX$ by affine Zariski open subsets $\XX_1, \dots, \XX_l$ such that there exists a finite \'etale cover $\VV_i \to \XX_i$ for $i=1,..,l$ which splits $\HH$.
+We can thus cover $\XX$ by affine Zariski open subsets $\XX_1, \dots, \XX_l$ where $\XX_i = \Spec(A_i)$ and such that there exists a finite \'etale cover $\VV_i \to \XX_i$ for $i=1,..,l$ which splits $\HH_{\XX_i}$.
 For each $i$, choose a connected component $\UU_i$ of $\VV_i$.
-According to the classification of \'etale maps over $\XX$ (see \cite[18.10.12]{EGA4} and also \S\ref{casenormal}), we know that $\UU_i$ is a finite \'etale cover of $\XX_i$ and that $\UU_i=\Spec(R_i)$ where $R_i$ is a normal domain.
-Since $R_i$ is finite over the noetherian ring $H^0(\XX_i, O_\XX)$, it is noetherian as well. \end{proof}
+According to the classification of \'etale maps over $\XX$ (see \cite[18.10.12]{EGAIV}) we know that $\UU_i$ is a finite \'etale cover of $\XX_i$ and that $\UU_i=\Spec(R_i)$ where $R_i$ is a normal domain.
+Since $R_i$ is finite over the noetherian ring $A_i$, it is noetherian as well.